siemens/embb/README.md

     cmake --build . --target doxygen

-Note that this is *not* necessary if you build from a release.
+Note that this is *not* necessary if you build from a release file.

 #### 3. Running the Tests